PinkLittleElephant/Effectiv_SLE/README.md

 # Effectiv_SLE
-Labs of the effectiv methods solve systems of linear equations
+Labs of the effective methods solve systems of linear equations